brenda-wanjiku/gallery-/gallery/README.md

 # Live Site
 *Can be accessed here https://brendagallery.herokuapp.com/

+* To log in as an admin you can use the following credentials: username : brendawanjiku and password: brenda29

 # Author's Contact
 If you need any clarifications or have feedback on this project , contact the author at brendawanjiku@gmail.com